(215) 792-6676, Ext.804

-Michael has more than 25 years of experience, including 15 years prosecuting complex securities fraud class actions in federal courts involving claims under both the Securities Act of 1933 and the Exchange Act of 1934.
-Throughout his career, Michael has represented large institutional clients and individual shareholders and has acted as lead or co-lead counsel in a number of high-profile securities cases, which, collectively, have settled for billions of dollars.
+Michael has more than 30 years of experience, including 20 years prosecuting complex securities fraud class actions in federal courts involving claims under both the Securities Act of 1933 and the Exchange Act of 1934.
+Throughout his career, Michael has represented large institutional clients and individual shareholders and has acted as lead or co-lead counsel in many high-profile securities cases, which, collectively, have settled for billions of dollars.
 Some of the highlights of Michael’s litigation career include the following cases:

 Tyco International Ltd. – A landmark $3.2 billion settlement including the then largest securities class-action recovery from a single corporate defendant ($2.975 billion) and the second largest auditor settlement ($225 million).

-Delphi Corporation – A $300 million class-action settlement against auto-parts manufacturer Delphi Corporation (reduced as a result of bankruptcy), including an additional $38 million recovery against Delphi’s outside auditor.
+Delphi Corporation – A $300 million class-action settlement against auto-parts manufacturer Delphi Corporation (reduced because of bankruptcy), including an additional $38 million recovery against Delphi’s outside auditor.

 CVS Corporation – A $110 million recovery on behalf of a group of injured shareholders, representing one of the largest settlements in a securities class-action in First Circuit history.